aquasecurity/tracee/docs/docs/traceectl/usage.md

 #### Why Use `--output none`?

 - **Reduced Bandwidth Usage:** By suppressing output, you can minimize the data transferred over the Unix socket, which is especially helpful in environments with limited resources.
-- **Lower Latency:** With no data formatting or transmission overhead, the interaction between TraceeCtl and Tracee becomes faster.
+- **Lower Latency:** With no data formatting or transmission overhead, the interaction between traceectl and Tracee becomes faster.

-Use this mode for performance testing, silent monitoring, or when integrating TraceeCtl with other systems that handle data processing separately.
+Use this mode for performance testing, silent monitoring, or when integrating traceectl with other systems that handle data processing separately.

-This command sets up Tracee to listen for incoming connections from TraceeCtl at the specified Unix socket path (`/var/run/tracee.sock`).
+This command sets up Tracee to listen for incoming connections from traceectl at the specified Unix socket path (`/var/run/tracee.sock`).
 Ensure that this socket path is accessible and not blocked by permissions or other constraints.

 ## Usage

-Once TraceeCtl is installed and Tracee is running, you can use various commands to interact with Tracee.
-Below are the main commands provided by TraceeCtl:
+Once traceectl is installed and Tracee is running, you can use various commands to interact with Tracee.
+Below are the main commands provided by traceectl:

 - Stream Events: traceectl stream